You guys, I legit hurdled a rattlesnake a couple of days ago and lived to tell the tale!

 Make the Simple Syrup

 - Heat all of the ingredients for the simple syrup in a small saucepan.
 Bring to a full boil, then reduce the heat to a simmer.
 Cook at a gentle boil for 5 minutes.
 Remove from heat and allow syrup to cool to room temperature.
 Strain syrup with a fine strainer to remove the thyme leaves.
-Add the pure lemon extract and refrigerate until ready to use.
+Refrigerate until ready to use.
 Note: Simple syrup can be saved in a sealed container in the refrigerator for up to 1 month.

 Make a Cocktail: